 Choosing the Right Office 365 Nonprofit Plan

 Nonprofits and charities vary in staffing and technical needs, so there isn't a "one-size-fits-all" Office 365 plan.
-Microsoft offers two fully donated plans and two deeply discounted plans.
+Microsoft offers two fully donated plans and three deeply discounted plans.

 The two free donated plans are:

 These free plans do not include the full installed version of Office (Word, Excel, PowerPoint, etc.).
 To supplement these free Office 365 plans, you can request the latest version of Office through TechSoup.
 Office Standard 2016 is available to eligible nonprofits for an admin fee of $39, and Office Professional Plus 2016 is available for an admin fee of $52.
 Both will work seamlessly with Office 365.